Nigel Gilbert: Policy evaluation

 In 2016, he became the Director of a newly established Centre for the Evaluation of Complexity Across the Nexus (CECAN).
-The Centre, funded by the Economic and Social Research Council and the Natural Environment Research Council with the support of DECC, DEFRA, the Environment Agency and the Food Standards Agency, pioneers, tests and promotes innovative evaluation approaches and methods across nexus problem domains, such as biofuel production or climate change, where food, energy, water and environmental issues intersect.
+The centre, funded by the Economic and Social Research Council and the Natural Environment Research Council with the support of DECC, DEFRA, the Environment Agency and the Food Standards Agency, pioneers, tests and promotes innovative evaluation approaches and methods across nexus problem domains, such as biofuel production or climate change, where food, energy, water and environmental issues intersect.
 The Centre authored Handling Complexity in Policy Evaluation, a Supplementary Guide to the 2020 edition of HM Treasury's Magenta Book, its handbook on policy evaluation.
+He founded a spin-out company, CECAN Ltd. in 2019 to provide consultancy services to decision makers on innovative policy evaluation approaches.

 Other research and advisory activity

 In 1993, Gilbert founded the journal Sociological Research Online.
 This pioneered the use of the web as a medium for academic publication.
 He is founding editor of Social Research Update, a quarterly publication of the University of Surrey.

-He and Stuart Peters created a journal management system, epress, originally to make running Sociological Research Online and JASSS easier, but now available commercially and used by about 40 journals.
+He and Stuart Peters created a journal management system, epress, originally to make running Sociological Research Online and JASSS easier, but now available commercially.

 Beside his research activity, he has served on a number of government and national committees: as the Deputy Chairman of the Manufacturing, Production and Business Processes Foresight Panel (1994–99), Deputy Chairman of the Economic and Social Research Council's Research Priorities Board (1997–2000) and on the Advisory Group of the Foresight Intelligent Infrastructures Project, as well as on many research council boards, both in the UK and abroad.
 As Chairman of the Royal Academy of Engineering's Group on Privacy and Surveillance, he published Dilemmas of Privacy and Surveillance: Challenges of Technological Change (2007).
 He was a member of the Sociology sub-panel for the 2001 and 2008 Research Assessment Exercises (RAE).